top of page

 FRESCOS & THE LONELY TEMPLE

-The last kings of Kandy were actually Tamil imports from the Nayak Dynasty of Madurai, India, though this did not nothing to hinder their enthusiastic Buddhism.
-Kirti Sri Rajasinha was an especially passionate devotee, and it was his reforms that restored Buddhism which had been badly damaged by the unrelenting forces of colonialism, especially – at the time – from the Dutch.
+The last kings of Kandy were actually Tamil imports from the Nayak Dynasty of Madurai, India, though this did nothing to hinder their enthusiastic Buddhism.
+Kirti Sri Rajasinha was an especially passionate devotee, and it was his reforms that restored Buddhism, which had been badly damaged by the unrelenting forces of colonialism, especially at the time, from the Dutch.

-In amongst the many temple restorations, the king also commissioned an impressive number of new temples, Galmaduwa being one of them.
+Amid the many temple restorations, the king also commissioned numerous new temples, including Galmaduwa.

-Despite being inevitably religious in character, telling with due piety, the story of Lord Buddha, their sub text, as well as their sheer artistry, marks them out as exceptional.
-Into their scenes are incorporated the images of their times – Portuguses firearms, for example, the uniformed attendants of the kings, processional elephants, fish, trees as stylised as corals, the inside of homes, flowers, furniture, coaches, queens, guest arrivals and dinner parties.
+Despite being inevitably religious in character, told with due piety, the story of Lord Buddha, with its subtext and sheer artistry, marks them out as exceptional.
+Into their scenes are incorporated the images of their times – Portuguese firearms, for example, the uniformed attendants of the kings, processional elephants, fish, trees as stylised as coral, the interiors of homes, flowers, furniture, coaches, queens, guest arrivals, and dinner parties.

 Subscribe to The Flame Tree Herald Tribune